Royal Trek – 10 Days

-Food, accommodation, salary, insurance, equipment and medicine for all staff.
+Food, accommodation, salary, insurance, equipment and medicine for all staff

-Down Jacket and sleeping bag by Ace the Himalaya (which need to be returned after the trek).
+Down jacket and sleeping bag by Ace the Himalaya (which need to be returned after the trek)

-Sightseeing/Monument entrance fees in Kathmandu and Pokhara.
+Sightseeing/Monument entrance fees in Kathmandu and Pokhara

-All our government taxes, vat, tourist service charges.
+All our government taxes, vat, tourist service charges

 Price Does not Include

-Lunch and dinner whilst in Kathmandu.
+Lunch and dinner in Kathmandu and Pokhara

-Travel insurance which covers emergency Rescue and Evacuation.
-(See the travel insurance page)
+Travel insurance which covers emergency rescue and evacuation (See the travel insurance page.)

-International airfare and airport departure tax (see the international flights page)
+International airfare and airport departure tax (See the international flights page.)

-Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.(Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 25 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $40 and $ 100 respectively.
-Please bring 2 copies of passport size photos).
+Nepal entry visa; you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying USD 25 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying USD 40 and 100 respectively.
+Please bring 2 copies of passport size photos.)

-Alcoholic, hot and cold drinks.
+Alcoholic, hot and cold drinks

-Tips for trekking staff and driver (Tipping is expected).
+Tips for trekking staff and driver (Tipping is expected.)

-Any others expenses which are not mentioned on 'Price Includes' section.
+Any others expenses that are not mentioned in the Price Includes section

-- Duffel or Rucksack bag or suitcase (We will provide one complimentary ACE duffel bag for you to keep.)
+- Duffel bag (We will provide one complimentary Ace the Himalaya duffel bag which is yours to keep.)

 Upper Body - Head / Ears / Eyes

-- Fleece jacket or pullover.
+- Fleece jacket or pullover

 Lower Body – Legs